 HOW TO QUALIFY FOR A GUARANTOR HOME LOAN

-The procedure for borrowing a loan supported by a guarantee are becoming increasingly complex and varied.
+The procedure for obtaining a home loan supported by a guarantee is becoming increasingly complex and varied.
 Guarantor loans are great for people without a deposit but be aware that the lending criteria and guidelines are still quite stringent.
 This is due to the high-risk factor of loaning 100% of the purchase price.

 A bank will assess various facets of your situation that will determine the success of your application.
 These include:

-- Your income and that of your guarantors.
+- Your income and sometimes that of your guarantors.

 - The age of your guarantor.